codr7/g-fu/README.md

 'bar
 ```

-Unless a value is specified, conditions are evaluated as is.
+When no value is provided, conditions are evaluated as is.

 ```
   (switch _